C-atfish/PythonDjangoStringFormat/README.md

 - [X] POST /format  requires a json object in body with fields: "input" and "lineLength".
 Input is a sentence to split, line length is a limit of how long a word can be
 - [X] GET /all returns all previous formats you have done

+Postman collection can be found in the project